Legal Framework for NGOs in Pakistan

 Organization

-An organization is made up of a group of people who come together to accomplish a common goal or a set of goals.
-The size of an organization can vary from two people to thousands of people.
+An organization comprises a group of individuals together to achieve a shared goal or a series of objectives.
+An organization can range in size from two individuals to thousands.

 Community-Based Organization (CBO)

-A CBO is an organization that provides social services at the local level.
-It is a non-profit organization whose activities are based primarily on volunteer efforts.
-This means that CBOs depend heavily on voluntary contributions for labour, material and financial support.
-Davidson (1993) defined CBOs as formal or informal organizations representing a group of people with common local interests, living or working together within such limited geographical areas as neighbourhoods.
+A Community-Based Organization (CBO) is a local entity that delivers social services.
+It operates as a non-profit institution, relying predominantly on volunteer efforts.
+Consequently, CBOs are significantly dependent on voluntary donations for labor, materials, and financial resources.
+Davidson (1993) defined CBOs as formal or informal organizations representing a group of people with common local interests, living or working together within such limited geographical areas as neighborhoods.

 Non-Government Organization (NGOs)